 Here is a video of Elgar's Salut d'Amour Op.12 for piano solo:

 The audio controls below allow you to play the mp3 version of Elgar's Salut d'Amour Op.12 for piano solo or you can download the MP3 file.
-You can also download the midi version of Elgar's Salut d'Amour Op.12 for piano solo or alternatively edit/play the midi file.
+You can also download the midi version of Elgar's Salut d'Amour Op.12 for piano solo.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Elgar's Salut d'Amour Op.12 for piano solo in PDF format.